survivejs/webpack-book/manuscript/appendices/01_comparison.md

 ### UMD

 UMD, universal module definition, takes it all to the next level.
-It is a monster of a format that aims to make the various formats compatible with each other.
+It's a monster of a format that aims to make the various formats compatible with each other.
 Check out [the official definitions](https://github.com/umdjs/umd) to understand it in greater detail.

 T> Webpack can generate UMD wrappers for you (`output.libraryTarget: 'umd'`).
 You get back to this later in the *Authoring Packages* chapter.